You have a story to tell. Fiction, memoir, legacy.

 Both have the same problem.
 Both need the same solution.
 A process that cuts through the fog and gets the book done.

 Stage 2.
 You start refining.
 Ideas get depth.
 Storylines get tightened.
 The ideas that were scattered yesterday start to sharpen — the memorable quirks, the colour, the moments that make a reader stop and feel something.
 For legacy writers, this is where your career stories surface: the a-ha moments, the human texture that makes expertise readable.
 Teaching and work sessions, same rhythm as Day 1.
 Morning tea and lunch provided.
-We finish at 4:30.

-From September 2026, full pay only.
+From October 20, 2026, full pay only.
 Questions?
 Email me.

 Participants handle their own accommodation and travel.